-Get rid of an old form by archiving it, deactivating it, or just deleting it for good.
+If your organization's plan has a published form quota, it's a good idea to get rid of old forms from time to time by archiving, deactivating, or just deleting them for good.
 We recommend archiving or deactivating because you can always get it back later.

 Archive a form directly from Forms by choosing Archive from its '...' menu.